shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 # Agranari Adventures

-# Chapter 1 – Zajar Zernam, Bear Veternarian
+# Chapter 1 – Zajar Zernam, Bear Veterinarian

 It was a nice and sunny day as Zajar Zernam walked along the path to the ranch.
-The sun shone brilliantly through the tree tops, the birds chirped, and his nose wasn’t bleeding.
+The sun shone brilliantly through the treetops, the birds chirped, and his nose wasn’t bleeding.
 He wiggled his little black bear tail as he walked on two legs along the trail.
 His pouch, containing his medicine and tools, bounced along with each step.
 Soon the ranch house came into view, peeking between the trees.

 The house was a moderate size, one story, with a sizable porch.
 On said porch, an old grizzly bear rocked back and forth in a rocking chair, cowboy hat tipped forward over his head.